cannawen/dota-gsi-discord-bot/development.md

 -   When a change is pushed to `cannawen/node-gsi#master` on github and you want the newest version, use `npm update`

+### Mixpanel (optional)

+-   You can create a mixpanel project to track analytics for the project.
+Set your project token in the .env file

 ## Logging

 -   Use winston loggers from `log.ts`.
 New "labels" are created for loggers on the fly